guillaumechervet/mw.validation/README.md

 ```

+# How to use it client side (browsers)

+// TODO

 # Sample of custom validation

-You can define "one" custome validation rule.
+You can define "one" custome validation rule :

 ```javascript
 const validatePassword = function () {